nagyrobi/esp32-evse-docs/docs/20-software/integration.md

 The [AT commands engine](AT-Commands.md) can be used to communicate from other open source projects like ESPHome with ESP32-EVSE.

-The [external ESPHome component](https://github.com/nagyrobi/esp32evse-esphome) implements accessing most EVSE parameters as ESPHome sensors, binary sensors, text sensors, switches, buttons, number inputs.
+This [external ESPHome component](https://github.com/nagyrobi/esp32evse-esphome) implements accessing most EVSE parameters as ESPHome sensors, binary sensors, text sensors, switches, buttons, number inputs.
 These can appear in ESPHome and Home Assistant as native components.

 It is intended to be used on a separate ESP32 microcontroller connected to ESP32-EVSE thorugh an UART.
 The biggest advantage here is that